sunh0003/W251_MichelleSun/HW03/readme.md

 ```
 ### Section 1.4 Run face_detector_1.py code
 Get inside the Jetson TX2 ubuntu container (contain name: ubuntu_jtx2), then run face_detector_1.py code.
 Inside the Jetson TX2 ubunto container, it should have two files (1) face_detector_1.py (2) haarcascade_frontalface_default.xml.
 Here we used a public port which is from test.mosquitto.org (5.196.95.208) in the jetson TX2 broker side as well as the ibmCloud broker side.
 This port number is written in the python code.
+This code uses openCV to capture the face images and turn it into grey scale and crop the face out.
 ```
 docker attach ubuntu_jtx2
 python3 face_detector_1.py